shansitads/local-notifications-for-iOS/README.md

 # Local Notifications for iOS Apps
-Code for including local notifications in an iOS app using UNUSerNotifications in swift and Xcode 10.1 https://youtu.be/-K18CVuudWI
+Code for including local notifications in an iOS app using UNUSerNotifications in Swift and Xcode 11.0 https://youtu.be/-K18CVuudWI